nobodyscripts/LeafBlowerScript/Readme.md

 F6: Auto start check out of alignment
 F8: Traveling to Flame Universe (Soulseeker) loop
 F12: Afk mode interfering with alternative font?

-Killing bosses too fast results in no gap in timer, will need to redo detection
-Retest all traveling at font 1
-Rethink F8, F9, Insert, Home